Syncfusion AI Assistant

 Add the Syncfusion® Vue packages

-In this article, the Material 3 theme is applied using CSS styles, which are available in installed packages.
-The necessary Material 3 CSS styles for the PDF Viewer component and its dependents were imported into the <style> section of the src/app.vue file.
+In this example, the Material 3 theme is applied using CSS styles from the installed packages.
+Import the required Material 3 CSS styles for the PDF Viewer and its dependencies into the <style> section of the src/app.vue file:

 <style>